Cirque du Soleil: 2010–2014: Cutbacks and restructuring

+2015–2020: Rebranding and diversification under TPG Capital, Fosun, and CDPQ

-On 20 April 2015, Guy Laliberté announced that he had sold a 90% joint stake in the company to the investment groups TPG Capital, Fosun Capital Group, and La Caisse de dépôt et placement du Québec for approximately $1.5 billion, while retaining a 10% stake in the company himself.
+On 20 April 2015, Guy Laliberté announced that he had sold a 90% joint stake in the company to the investment groups TPG Capital, Fosun Capital Group, and La Caisse de dépôt et placement du Québec (CDPQ) for approximately $1.5 billion, while retaining a 10% stake in the company himself.
+The sale received regulatory approval from the Government of Canada on 30 June 2015.
 Under the new ownership, the company began majorly restructuring its executive leadership in order to focus on increasing their profitability.
 Their finance director, chief operating officer, and numerous vice-presidents were all replaced within six months of the company's sale.
-Most notably, the position of Chief Operating Officer held by Charles Décarie was given to finance lawyer Jonathan Tétrault.
-Stéphane Lefebvre would later come into the position of Chief Financial Officer.
+Notably, the position of Chief Operating Officer held by Charles Décarie was given to finance lawyer Jonathan Tétrault.